 - sudo sh -c 'ls -al /Volumes/*/.Trashes/*/' - If you want to access Trash of even the external volumes

-The above steps may not help in accessing file on trash.
+The above steps may not help in accessing files on the Trash.
 When you empty Trash, you lose your deleted files.
-In case you are looking for a solution to restore back your files from inaccessible Trash folder or emptied Trash then you need to run Remo Recover Mac tool.
+In case you are looking for a solution to restore back your files from an inaccessible Trash folder or emptied Trash then you need to run the Remo Recover Mac tool.

 Remo Recover is an easy-to-use tool that lets you recover your deleted files & folders from Trash in simple steps.
-Whether you Trash is corrupt and unable to access files in it or emptied Trash, Remo Recover will help you recover files back.
-Not just any common files, you can also use this tool to recover photos from empty trash on mac.
+Whether your Trash is corrupt and unable to access files in it or emptied Trash, Remo Recover will help you recover files back.
+Not just any common files, you can also use this tool to recover photos from empty Trash on mac.

 Its friendly interface makes the recovery simple.
 Even though the recovery process involves rigorous scanning, the Remo Mac File recovery tool takes care of everything and you just have to perform several clicks.
 Follow the below steps to recover deleted files from Mac Trash.

 How to recover back deleted files from Mac Emptied Trash?